Published on January 9, 2022 – Last Updated on March 29, 2022

 While eating red meat is certainly something to stay away from when it comes to women’s nutrition, lean meats are actually pretty great.
 Not only are they filled with protein, which helps build muscle and other tissues, but they’re also low in calories and saturated fats.

 Fish is a fantastic option as far as women’s nutrition goes.
-In fact, many studies have been done which suggest that those who eat fish on a regular basis are less likely to suffer from depression and other mental conditions.
+In fact, many studies have been done that suggest that those who eat fish regularly are less likely to suffer from depression and other mental conditions.
 And since the risk of depression has been connected to an increase in heart disease, you’ll want to be sure that you’re eating fish as often as possible.

 Avocados are a fantastic food option for women who are looking to eat healthy every day.
 Not only are they filled with fiber and vitamins, but they also have plenty of healthy fats.
 Many individuals have started to consume them on a regular basis because they’re so helpful.
 They help you feel full, which means that you won’t be as tempted to eat other foods that are filled with carbs or sugar.